 “These tragedies, in my opinion, were both historical, missed opportunities.”

 These tragedies, in my opinion, were both historical, missed opportunities.
 Both agreeably toxic and sad, but most horrific was watching how many Americans reacted.
-And on that note, I will keep my promise to my wife and not point them all out (I like to expose con-artists, liars and bullies, then make them accountable).
+And on that note, I will keep my promise to my wife and not point them all out (I like to expose con-artists, liars and bullies, the first step in making them accountable).
 What I am referring to is that these were simply missed opportunities for everyone to DO THE RIGHT THING – pretend that everyone else’s family is yours and apply your actions to that single emotional drive.
 What if we performed a national medical records search for COVID-19 high risk factors in January followed by a mandatory stay at home and quarantine for those who met those criteria?
 Yes, easy to state in retrospect, but what if we simply reacted nationally back then like we are reacting right now with our own loved ones at risk?
-Admittedly a tough national decision, but there’s no hesitation when it comes to family ‘tough love’.
+Admittedly a tough national decision, but there is an a general public acceptance when it comes to family ‘tough love’.
 As for the election, no case scenario example needed there.

 In all of our lives, there are a multitude of chances to do the right thing and have a better outcome.
 Being human guarantees that there will be a little or a lot of trial and error.
 The positive and spiritual end game is to reflect on the negative outcomes and embrace the positive ones.
 As a logical thinker, regret and/or blame do not help the situation, but you have to be ready for these inevitable reactions.
 What I cannot understand, is with all of our power, money and intellect, why don’t we put more time or energy into preparing for the next time?
 That small step to react initially with admitting that ‘it could have done better’, I believe, is key to pulling this nation back together.